stalj/prg-basics/07-Arrays/06-Arrays.md

 ## 4. Practice Makes Perfect

 1. Try to create the following arrays.
-Then, display the created array content.
+Then, print the created array content.

    ```python
    arr1 = [3,7,1,0,4]